University Awards Guidelines

 Destruction of Uncollected Testamurs

-The University may destroy uncollected testamurs after 7 years (PROS16-07, 1.6.5).
+The University may destroy uncollected testamurs after 7 years (PROS16-07, 1.6.5) in accordance with the Student Awards Procedure.

 Honorary Awards